jerichosequitin/metabase-mcp/README.md

   - **Card Parameters**: Filter card results using `card_parameters` array with name/value pairs
   - Enhanced with proper LIMIT clause handling and parameter validation
   - Intelligent mode detection with strict parameter validation
   - **Security Warning**: SQL mode can execute ANY valid SQL including destructive operations (DELETE, UPDATE, DROP, TRUNCATE, ALTER).
 Ensure appropriate database permissions are configured in Metabase.
-Consider enabling read-only mode for safer operation.
+Note: When Read-Only Mode is enabled (default), write operations will be rejected with an error.

 - **`export`**: Unified command for exporting large datasets (up to 1M rows)
   - **SQL Mode**: Export custom SQL query results with database_id and query parameters